 The Certificate in the Study of Education is awarded to students who complete seven courses from an approved curriculum.
 Successful candidates must earn either a grade of B or better in each course or maintain a B+ or better average for the seven courses used for the certificate.
 The courses must include at least one course in each of the following categories: 1) Cognitive and psychological influences on learning and schooling; 2) Social and structural analyses of education; 3) Statistics; 4) Broader contexts; 5) In-school experience.
 The two additional courses should be chosen from those listed in categories 1 and/or 2.
 The courses may be completed in any order consistent with their prerequisites.

-The supervising faculty strongly encourage completion of the certificate requirements using the approved course list.
-In exceptional circumstances it may be possible to substitute a limited number of other courses for those on the approved list.
-Approval for substitution requires that a petition for each such course be submitted with the other application materials.
+The supervising faculty maintains a suggested course list below.
+Students may always request that other courses fulfill the requirmements by emailing the supervising faculty with a justification.
 The petition must give a full description of the education-related content of the course (e.g., from the detailed syllabus) and describe how it fulfills the requirements of the certificate equivalently to approved courses.
 No more than a total of two individual or group tutorials may be used to fulfill the certificate requirements.
-Student fora are generally not eligible for approval.
+Student fora are typically not eligible for approval but students are free to ask by emailing a copy of the syllabus to the supervising faculty.
 Courses from other institutions may be used but must first be accepted for transfer credit by the relevant Wesleyan academic department or program.
 A cover form that should accompany course substitution petitions may be downloaded here.

 Courses that have specific prerequisites that must first be completed are indicated with an asterisk.